Legion2/CorsairLightingProtocol/README.md

 Add Support of the Lighting Node PRO Protocol to Arduino.
 Controll LEDs connected to the Arduino with the Corsair Link or the iCUE Software.

+# Requirements
+This library uses the USB HID interface of the Arduino Micro or Leonardo.
+The library is compatible with all boards using the MCU ATmega32U4.

+You need two USB devices one for the "Lighting Node PRO" and one "Lighting Loader".

 # DISCLAIMERS
 This is a DO IT YOURSELF project, use at your own risk.